d8adrvn/smart_sprinkler/ESP8266/README.md

 There are two SmartApps that need to be installed:

-ESP8266Smart_Sprinkler_Discovery
-ESP8266Smart_Sprinkler_Scheduler
+ESP8266Smart_Sprinkler_Discovery.groovy
+ESP8266Smart_Sprinkler_Scheduler.groovy

 The first is a parent SmartApp that will discover ESP8266 Smart Sprinkler devices and add them to SmartThings.
 The second is a Child SmartApp that allows schedules to be created for running the sprinklers.

 #Device Types
 Two device types have been written so far.
 One for a 4 zone controller, and one for an 8 zone controller.

-ESP8266_4_Zone_Irrigation_Controller
-ESP8266_8_Zone_Irrigation_Controller
+Both can be installed and the Discovery SmartApp will determine which to install based on the device discovered.

+Smart_Sprinkler_4_Zone_Irrigation_Controller.groovy
+Smart_Sprinkler_8_Zone_Irrigation_Controller.groovy

+#ESP8266 Firmware
+The source for the firmware was developed in the Arduino IDE.
+The source as well as a compiled binary is provided.

+ESP8266_4_Zone_Irrigation_Controller.ino
+ESP8266_4_Zone_Irrigation_Controller.ino.generic.bin

+ESP8266_8_Zone_Irrigation_Controller.ino
+ESP8266_8_Zone_Irrigation_Controller.ino.generic.bin